Skip to main content

 Do I have to file a FIF return?

-You only need to consider FIF if you hold non-PIE foreign investments above the NZ$50,000 de minimis threshold at any point during the year.
-Investments held inside NZ PIE funds do not count toward your personal FIF threshold.
+You only need to consider FIF if you hold non-PIE foreign investments above the NZ$50,000 (cost-basis) de minimis threshold at any point during the year.
+Investments held inside NZ PIE funds do not count toward your personal FIF threshold — the PIE applies the FIF rules at fund level.

 Is FIF the same as PIE?